Last updated: May 1st, 2021 at 10:19 am

 Vitamin D3 Fertility Boost:

 The good news is that Vitamin D deficiency is relatively easy to correct.
 Your body can make its own Vitamin D when you’re exposed to sunlight.
 Some experts recommend exposing your arms and legs to the sun for 15 to 30 minutes at least twice a week.
 Vitamin D is also present in various foods such as oily fish and eggs, but it can be difficult to obtain sufficient amounts from diet.
 You can also take a vitamin D3 supplement.
-You can easily purchase a Vitamin D supplement on Amazon.
-Check out these Vitamin D brands and reviews on Amazon.com and Amazon.co.uk
+Do a Google search for a local retailer.

 What Else Can You Do About a Deficiency in Vitamin D and Fertility?

 The good news is that you don’ have to rely on taking yet another pill or making the time to sunbathe.
 There is a very natural alternative to sunlight exposure.
 You can get a Full Spectrum Lamp.
 These lamps contain Full Spectrum light bulbs which can ensure frequent opportunities to increase natural production of Vitamin D. Not only can these lamps boost your vitamin D level naturally, but studies show they can help relieve SAD symptoms during long dark winter days.
-You can peruse a good selection of prices and styles and purchase one of the full spectrum lamps by visiting Amazon.co.uk or Amazon.com.
+You can easily do a search and find them online.

 Psychiatrist, John M. Eagles notes that, without a doubt, women in their childbearing years are most often identified as experiencing symptoms of SAD.
 There is a connection with Vitamin D and fertility.